TamerPlatform/Tools/Documentation/index.md

 AndroidTamer comes as an `.ova` file.
 Double click it and Virtual Box adds the VM automatically.

-AndroidTamer is pre-configured with 1 GB of Base Memory (RAM), however 1.5 GB is recommended.
-Its also configured with two network adapters:
+AndroidTamer is pre-configured with 1 GB of Base Memory (RAM), however 1.5 or more GB is recommended. (the more the merrier)

-- NAT - to get updates and access Internet
-- Host-Only Adapter - to access the virtual Android devices in Genymotion

 ### Release Notes